arun-kr-reddy/notes/computer_architecture.md

 **predicate combining:** combine predicate operations to feed a single branch instruction instead of having one brancg for each, complex predicates (like `if ((a == b) && (c < d) && (a > 5000))`) are usually converted into multiple branches, single branch checks checks the value of the combined predicate

-**predicated execution:** compiler converts control dependence to data dependence, each instruction has predicate bit set based on predicate computation, instruction is effectively a `NOP` if its predicate is false, *e.g.* `if (a == 5) { b = 4; } else { b = 3 }` converted to `CMPEQ condition, a, 5; CMOV condition, b, 4; CMOV !condition, b, 3`, eliminates branches and enables straight line code, avoids misprediction cost but useless work (some instructions fetched/executed but discarded)
+**predicated execution:** compiler converts control dependency to data dependency, each instruction has predicate bit set based on predicate computation, instruction is effectively a `NOP` if its predicate is false, *e.g.* `if (a == 5) { b = 4; } else { b = 3 }` converted to `CMPEQ condition, a, 5; CMOV condition, b, 4; CMOV !condition, b, 3`, eliminates branches and enables straight line code, avoids misprediction cost but useless work (some instructions fetched/executed but discarded)

 ![](media/computer_architecture/predicated_execution.png)